swiftlang/swift-evolution/proposals/nnnn-cross-module-inlining-and-specialization.md

 * Initializers
 * Deinitializers

-The attribute can only be applied to public declarations.
-This is because the attribute only has an effect when the declaration is used from outside of the module.
-Within a module, the optimizer can always rely on the function body being available.
+The attribute can only be applied to ABI-public declarations.

-For similar reasons, the attribute cannot be applied to local declarations, that is, declarations nested inside functions or statements.
+The attribute cannot be applied to local declarations, that is, declarations nested inside functions or statements.
 However, local functions  and closure expressions defined inside public `@inlinable` functions are always implicitly `@inlinable`.

-When applied to subscripts or computed properties, the attribute applies to the getter, setter, `didSet` and `willSet`, if present.
+When applied to a subscript or computed property, the attribute applies to all of the getter, setter, `didSet` and `willSet`, if present.

 The compiler will enforce certain restrictions on bodies of inlinable declarations:

 * inlinable declarations cannot define local types.
 This is because all types have a unique identity in the Swift runtime, visible to the language in the form of the `==` operator on metatype values.
 It is not clear what it would mean if two different libraries inline the same local type from a third library, with all three libraries linked together into the same binary.
 This becomes even worse if two _different_ versions of the same inlinable function appear inside the same binary.

-* inlinable declarations can only reference other public declarations.
+* inlinable declarations can only reference ABI-public declarations.
 This is because they can be emitted into the client binary, and are therefore limited to referencing symbols that the client binary can reference.

 **Note:** The restrictions enforced on the bodies of `@inlinable` declarations are exactly those that we have in place on default argument expressions of `public` functions in Swift 4.
+In particular, default argument expressions of public functions can now reference internal declarations, as long as those declarations are annotated with `@abiPublic`.

 ## Source compatibility

-The introduction of the `@inlinable` attribute is an additive change to the language and has no impact on source compatibility.
+The introduction of the `@inlinable` and `@abiPublic` attributes is an additive change to the language and has no impact on source compatibility.

 ## Effect on ABI stability

-The introduction of the `@inlinable` attribute does not change the ABI of existing declarations.
-However, adding `@inlinable` to an existing declaration changes ABI, because the declaration will no longer have a public entry point in the generated library.
-Removing `@inlinable` from an existing declaration does not change ABI, because it merely introduces a new public symbol in the generated library.

-We have discussed adding a "versioned `@inlinable`" variant that preserves the public entry point for older clients, while making the declaration inlinable for newer clients.
-This will likely be a separate proposal and discussion.
+Adding or removing `@inlinable` on an existing declaration does not change the ABI of that declaration.

+Adding `@abiPublic` to an existing declaration does not change the ABI of that declaration.
+Removing `@abiPublic` does however, and therefore is a binary-incompatible change.

 ## Effect on API resilience

-Because a declaration marked `@inlinable` is not part of the library ABI, removing such a declaration is a binary-compatible, but source-incompatible change.

-Any changes to the body of a declaration marked `@inlinable` should be considered very carefully.
+Any changes to the body of a declaration annotated as `@inlinable` should be considered very carefully.
 As a general guideline, we feel that `@inlinable` makes the most sense with "obviously correct" algorithms which manipulate other data types abstractly through protocols, so that any future changes to an `@inlinable` declaration are optimizations that do not change observed behavior.

+Also, an `@inlinable` function implementation must be prepared to interact with multiple versions of the same function linked into a single binary.
+For example, if a hashing function is `@inlinable`, the hash algorithm must not be changed to avoid introducing inconsistency.

 ## Comparison with other languages